Sank's Glossary of Linguistics

 LEXIS

 At a time when few linguists, other than lexicographers themselves, devoted much attention to the study of lexis, and outlines of linguistics often contained little reference to dictionaries or other methods in lexicology, J.R.
 Firth repeatedly stressed the importance of lexical studies in descriptive linguistics.
 He did not accept the equation of "lexical" with "semantic", and he showed that it was both possible and useful to make formal statements about lexical items and their relations.
-(Halliday 1966)Lexis was being recognised as an autonomous level of language.
+(Halliday 1966)Lexis was being recognized as an autonomous level of language.
 That 1966 paper by Halliday was called, significantly, "Lexis as a Linguistic Level".

 LIBFIX